iory/riberry/firmware/atom_s3_i2c_display/README.md

 - `main.cpp` includes instances for each mode and stores them in a list.
 Each time a long click occurs, the active task switches to another mode.
 Note that this program does not include instances of Servo Control Mode, Pressure Control Mode and Teachiing Mode by default.

-- `atom_s3_lcd.h` is a shared library for the AtomS3, containing functions for drawing on the LCD and holding variables needed for rendering data, such as jpegBuf and qrCodeData.
+- `primitive_lcd.h` is a shared library for the AtomS3, containing functions for drawing on the LCD and holding variables needed for rendering data, such as jpegBuf and qrCodeData.

 - `communication_base.h` is a shared library for I2C communication with the AtomS3.
-In the receiveEvent function, data is received from the I2C master and stored in the AtomS3LCD class object.
+In the receiveEvent function, data is received from the I2C master and stored in the PrimitiveLCD class object.
 The requestEvent function sends button state and mode information to the I2C master.

 - `button_manager.h` is a shared library that detects which button was pressed and identifies the type of press.